 My kids like smooth milk, so I powder my nuts instead of crushing and also strain them.
 This has made this milk more acceptable to them.

 Nevertheless, this milk is a treat.
-Full of nutrient, warm, aromatic and the crushed are added delight.
-During Ramadan if you want to skip elaborated iftari, consider having this milk with dates.
+Full of nutrients, warm, aromatic, and crushed are added delight.
+During Ramadan, if you want to skip elaborated iftari, consider having this milk with dates.
 And once you finished your prayer you can have diner.
 This milk will keep you full and energized.

 How to make Hareera Nuts and Cardamom Milk